 It’s a heavy dude–just warning you.
 But isn’t it pretty??
 I think it would be so cute in a large bathroom to store towels and such.
 Where would you put one??

-I feel like this was a super long post, so without adding a ton to it, I’m going to cut out 🙂 But, before you go, I’d LOVE it so much if you’d pin this for later, and if you’re looking for more storage ideas, be sure to check out my favorites below.
+I feel like this was a super long post, so without adding a ton to it, I’m going to cut out 🙂 But, before you go, I’d LOVE it so much if you’d pin this for later, check out the plans, and if you’re looking for more storage ideas, be sure to check out my favorites below.

 Until next time, happy building! 🙂